 I am an elementary educator with 11 years of teaching experience.
 I have taught in second grade, fourth grade, and fifth grade classrooms.
 I earned my elementary education degree from Fort Lewis College in Durango, Colorado.
-I live in Denver and am currently teaching technology to 2nd through 7th graders at Cherry Creek Academy in Englewood Colorado.
-I will be graduating from CU Denver with my masters in technology literacies this December.
+I live in Denver and am currently teaching technology to Kindergarten through 7th graders at Cherry Creek Academy in Englewood Colorado.
+I have a Masters in Learning Design and Technologies from the University of Colorado at Denver.

 Currently, my educational interests include increasing differentiated learning, technology in the classroom, and parent and community involvement.

 In my free time, I enjoy camping, hiking, traveling, golfing, walking my dog, Addy, and drawing.
 I am a Broncos fan and spend a lot of time watching football.
 I think of myself as being a creative, active person who loves new adventures.

 On June 2nd, 2017 I gave birth to my daughter, Cora.
 My husband, Greg, and I enjoy traveling with her and spending time in the mountains together.
 Cora is an active toddler who loves music and reading.

 Teaching is one of the most important professions an individual can have.
 I believe that my job as a teacher makes a difference in young people’s lives.
 What could be more important than working with and helping to shape the future leaders of our society?
-My role as a teacher is crucial in children’s lives.
+I feel that my role as a teacher is crucial in children’s lives.
 As a teacher I am teaching students skills which will enable them to become contributing members of society.

 Teaching is a rich and rewarding profession.
-As a teacher I believe that I will help students become life-long learners, helping make their lives fuller and more rewarding.
-I enjoy helping students become active thinkers, learners, and contributing members of society.
+As a teacher I believe that I help students become life-long learners, thus helping make their lives fuller and more rewarding.
+I will help my students become active thinkers, learners, and contributing members of society.

 Professional Learning Resources